Micha854/mad_stuff/README.md

 #### install

-create a sql table for chart data and put the name of the database on config file under [python] section:
+create a sql table for chart data and put the name of the database on config file under [py-option] section:

 ```
 CREATE TABLE `status` (